Vizuri/aws-cli/README.md

 `docker  run -v ~/.aws:/home/vizuri/.aws  vizuri/aws-cli s3 ls`

-If you want to enter the shell when using image do this:
+If you want to enter the shell when using this image do this:

 `docker  run -it -v ~/.aws:/home/vizuri/.aws --entrypoint=bash  vizuri/aws-cli`